Band Wagon (album)

-Band Wagon is the debut solo album of Japanese musician Shigeru Suzuki, released by Panam/Crown on May 25, 1975.
+Band Wagon is the debut solo album of Japanese musician Shigeru Suzuki, released by Panam/Crown on March 25, 1975.
 It was recorded in Los Angeles, California with American musicians.
-Two singles were released from the album "The Smell of August"/"Snow Express" and "100-Watt Lover", both in 1975.
+Two singles were released from the album, "Hachigatsu no Nioi"/"Snow Express" and "100-Watt Koibito", both in 1975.

 Background and recording

 Shigeru Suzuki's first solo album followed the disbanding of Happy End and the formation of Tin Pan Alley with Haruomi Hosono and Masataka Matsutoya.
-The musician said Band Wagon had a production budget of 6.4 million yen.
+He said that when Hosono produced his first solo album, it led to him wanting to create one of his own.
+Suzuki said the plan was to give form to the musical ideas he had left unfinished from high school, when he listened to British bands such as Traffic, Procol Harum and The Yardbirds.
+Stating that this would require musicians who could only play rock, he went to America without consulting his Tin Pan Alley bandmates.
+Band Wagon had a production budget of 6.4 million yen.
 It was recorded in Los Angeles because studio rental fees were cheaper in America than in Japan.